Skip to content

 • As well as OpenAPI schema for your entire API

-Everything stays aligned because everything derives from the same source of truth.
+Everything stays aligned because everything derives from the same source of truth - your types.

 πŸ“˜ Type safety overview Β· Validation Β· Payload validation